Trump meets former rival Romney, a possible contender as top diplomat

 | BEDMINSTER, N.J.

 BEDMINSTER, N.J.
-President-elect Donald Trump and 2012 Republican presidential nominee Mitt Romney set aside their long-simmering rivalry on Saturday and had talks likely to feed speculation that Romney could be a candidate to be Trump's secretary of state.
+President-elect Donald Trump and 2012 Republican presidential nominee Mitt Romney set aside a fierce rivalry on Saturday and held talks likely to feed speculation that Romney could be in line to be the new U.S. secretary of state.

+Trump also met for an hour with retired Marine General James Mattis, who is considered a strong contender for defense secretary or another high-ranking job.

 Trump and Romney emerged from their meeting after an hour and 20 minutes.
-Trump told reporters their talks "went great" and Romney said he and Trump "had a far-reaching conversation with regards to the various theaters in the world."
+Trump told reporters their talks "went great," and Romney said the pair "had a far-reaching conversation with regards to the various theaters in the world."

 "We discussed those areas, and exchanged our views on those topics – a very thorough and in-depth discussion in the time we had.
 And I appreciate the chance to speak with the president-elect and I look forward to the coming administration and the things that it’s going to be doing," Romney said.

+"All I can say is he is the real deal - the real deal," Trump said with Mattis at his side.
+Asked if he might get a job in the Trump administration, Trump added:

+"We'll see.
+He's just a brilliant, wonderful man.
+What a career, we are going to see what happens but he is the real deal," he said.

-Romney was first in a long list of people Trump was meeting on Saturday and Sunday as he seeks to fill out his Cabinet and gather advice ahead of his Jan.
+Romney, who was a leader of the establishment Republican "never Trump" movement that tried to block Trump from becoming the nominee, was first in a long list of people Trump was meeting on Saturday and Sunday as he seeks to fill out his Cabinet and gather advice ahead of his Jan.
 20 move to the White House.

-The president-elect also met with retired Marine General James Mattis, considered a contender for defense secretary, as well as Michelle Rhee, former Washington, D.C. public schools chancellor and a possible education secretary.
-He also met with Betsy DeVos, a former head of the Michigan Republican Party who is also candidate for education secretary.

-Romney, a leader of the establishment Republican "never Trump" movement, had opposed Trump's march to the Republican presidential nomination.
-In a speech in March, he said Trump would be dangerous as president, with policies that could touch off a recession.

-He had also said, "I'm afraid that when it comes to foreign policy he is very, very not smart."
+In March, Romney said Trump would be dangerous as president, with policies that could touch off a recession.
+Romney also said, "I'm afraid that when it comes to foreign policy he is very, very not smart."

 Trump had denounced Romney as a "choke artist" for losing the 2012 election to President Barack Obama.

-But with Trump now president-in-waiting, Romney's appearance at Trump National Bedminster on an unseasonably warm November day was symbolic of hard-won party unity.
+But with the New York real estate developer now president-in-waiting, Romney's appearance at Trump National Bedminster on an unseasonably warm November day was symbolic of hard-won party unity.

 Whether Romney will join the Trump administration is unclear.
-Romney, a more mainstream Republican, would serve alongside more hawkish appointees named on Friday including his pick for attorney general, Jeff Sessions, national security adviser, Michael Flynn and CIA director, Mike Pompeo.
+Romney, a more mainstream Republican, would serve alongside more hawkish Trump appointees named on Friday: Senator Jeff Sessions of Alabama as attorney general, retired Lieutenant General Michael Flynn as national security adviser and Representative Mike Pompeo as CIA director.

-Trump has been considering former New York Mayor Rudy Giuliani, a close adviser, for secretary of state, as well as former U.S. ambassador to the United States John Bolton and U.S. Senator Bob Corker of Tennessee.
+Those nominations suggest Trump is setting up his administration to take a hard line confronting Islamist militancy and curbing illegal immigration.

 Transition officials said Trump's meeting with Romney was supposed to be a general discussion about the incoming administration.